ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/usage.md

 ## Running an example Virtual Rainforest simulation

-Some example data is included with Virtual Rainforest to provide an introduction to the file formats and configuration.
+Some [example data](./example_data.md) is included with Virtual Rainforest to provide an introduction to the file formats and configuration.
 To try Virtual Rainforest using this example data, you first need to install the data to a location of your choice.
 The command below will create the `vr_example` directory at the location you choose and install all of the configuration and data files to run a model.
+The code to reproduce the data is described [here](./example_data.md) and provided in the `vr_example` directory.

 ```shell
 vr_run --install-example /path/to/install/data